GRAVITATION

 with its regions and its shadow©

-It is a mathematical object whose physical existence is currently highly unlikely.
+It is a mathematical object whose physical existence is currently unlikely.

 Over extreme Kerr object a/m=1.5 with its outer ergosphere (light grey) and its inner ergosphere (dark grey) - exploded view